-If you would like to invest in yourself and learn practical skills for life, but are not interested in the academic study side of certification, The Goodlife Centre is introducing a year long woodwork course to take you from complete beginner to competent woodworker, joining us for 3 x 12 week terms on a Wednesday.
+If you would like to invest in yourself and learn practical skills for life, but are not interested in the academic study side of certification, The Goodlife Centre is introducing a year long woodwork course to take you from complete beginner to competent woodworker, joining us for 3 x 12 week terms on a Wednesday, from 10 am to 5 pm with a break for lunch.

 Using a mixture of traditional hand tools and some basic power tools, you will develop the confidence to build simple wood projects and take on many DIY and home improvement projects.
 Maximising your time with practical exercises, you will journey through the wonderful world of wood with Ruth Thomson, whose infectious passion and lifelong dedication to carpentry and woodwork will enthuse and inspire you as you travel along the year.